brian14708/wh-briefings/statements-releases/2022-03/2022-03-03-a-message-to-the-congress-on-the-continuation-of-the-national-emergency-with-respect-to-iran.md

 date: '2022-03-03'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/03/03/a-message-to-the-congress-on-the-continuation-of-the-national-emergency-with-respect-to-iran/
 published_time: 2022-03-03 14:39:12-05:00
-title: A Message to the Congress on the Continuation of the National Emergency with Respect to Iran
+title: "A Message to the Congress on the Continuation of the National Emergency with\
+  \ Respect to\_Iran"
 ---

 Section 202(d) of the National Emergencies Act (50 U.S.C.
 1622(d))